 People who have anorexia nervosa (often just called “anorexia”) have an extreme fear of weight gain and often diet and exercise excessively.
 These individuals have a distorted body image and believe themselves to be overweight despite being significantly underweight.

 To lose weight, people with anorexia either stop eating altogether or use methods such as laxatives, diuretics or self-induced vomiting.
 These behaviors are unhealthy and can quickly take control of an individual’s life.
-The good news is that with treatment, a person can gain a greater understanding of their self-worth, develop healthier eating habits and stop further medical complications.
+The good news is that with treatment, in-person or teletherapy, a person can gain a greater understanding of their self-worth, develop healthier eating habits and stop further medical complications.

 Symptoms of anorexia include: